 As always.

-Can I just do one last thing?
+Can I just say one last thing?

-I've got my website set up.
+If you want to help the Georgia senators, LindseyGraham.com, I've got my website set up.

-Go to Lindsay Graham.com.
+Go to lindseygraham.com.

-We're gonna we need to raise a lot of money to defend these seats.
+We need to raise a lot of money to defend these seats.

 We lose these seats.

-It's Chuck Schumer's it's everything on the table.
+It's everything on the table.

 And I know people aren't focused on it, but we better focus very quickly on it.

-Oh my God.
+Oh, my God.

-It's uh the save democracy win Georgia.
+It's the save democracy win, Georgia.

-All right, thank you, Senator.
+Thank you, Senator.

-Hannity nine Eastern Tonight, Fox News.
+Hannity, 9 Eastern tonight, Fox News.

 Quick break, right back.

-If you want to be a part of the program.
+All right, News Roundup and Information Overload Hour, 800-941-SHAWN, if you want to be a part of the program.

-And she stated on this program, well, the same software was used in 40 of the 80, 40 some odd of the 80 some odd counties that exist in Michigan, but also John Solomon has done an investigation and found that literally it's used in 28 other states.
+And she stated on this program, well, the same software was used in 40 of the 80, 40 some odd of the 80 some-odd counties that exist in Michigan.

-That's called Dominion Voting Software.
+That's called Dominion voting software.

 It's used by states.

-And the system was used for the presidential election, for example, in Georgia for the first time this year, after the state announced in July of 2019 that Dominion would be given a statewide contract to provide systems and software to the state's 159 counties.
+And the system was used for the presidential election, for example, in Georgia for the first time this year after the state announced in July of 2019 that Dominion would be given a statewide contract to provide systems and software to the state's 159 counties.

 That's the state of Georgia.

-Now multiple election-related glitches have been reported in the state since Tuesday, the state of Georgia, in one instance, voting in two Georgia counties, you know, ground to a halt for several hours after an unknown update was applied to voting machines there.
+In one instance, voting in two Georgia counties, you know, ground to a halt for several hours after an unknown update was applied to voting machines there.

 Anyway, here's what Laura Cox said.

-If all this wasn't enough, in Antrim County, ballots were counted for Democrats that were meant for Republicans, causing a 6,000 vote swing against our candidates.
+If all this wasn't enough, in Antrim County, ballots were counted for Democrats that were meant for Republicans, causing a 6,000-vote swing against our candidates.

 The county clerk came forward and said tabulating software glitched and caused a miscalculation of the votes.